shapeshed/shapeshed.com/content/posts/linux-wifi.md

-{
-  "slug": "linux-wifi",
-  "title": "Configuring wifi in Linux with wpa_supplicant", "date": "2016-09-12T00:00:00+00:00",
-  "image": "images/articles/wpa_supplicant.png",
++++
+date = "2016-09-12T00:00:00+00:00"
-  "description": "Tutorial on configuring wifi in Linux using wpa_supplicant.
-Examples of scanning for networks, configuring a network, connecting to a network and saving configuration.", "tags": [
+description = "Tutorial on configuring wifi in Linux using wpa_supplicant.
+Examples of scanning for networks, configuring a network, connecting to a network and saving configuration." image = "images/articles/wpa_supplicant.png" slug = "linux-wifi" tags = ["Linux"] title = "Configuring wifi in Linux with wpa_supplicant"

-    "Linux"
-  ]
-}
++++

 ![Terminal showing wpa_supplicant man page][2]